-Methane, a powerful greenhouse gas, is a significant component of natural gas.
-In 2012, EPA set standards for volatile organic compounds for new hydraulically fractured and re-fractured natural gas wells and well-pad equipment that, when implemented, also resulted in reductions in methane pollution from those sources.
-In 2016, EPA issued the first rule expressly targeting methane emissions from fracked and re-fracked oil and gas well-head, well pad, and transport equipment and operations.
-EPA also issued Control Technique Guidelines in 2016 to states with moderate nonattainment areas for ozone, in effect directing them to amend their SIPs to address VOCs from existing sources via a set of controls that would also reduce methane emissions at those sources.
+During the Obama administration, EPA set standards for volatile organic compounds (VOCs) and methane emissions for new oil and gas production sources (which included production, processing, transmission, and storage).
+This was the first rule expressly targeting methane emissions.
+EPA also issued Control Technique Guidelines to states with moderate nonattainment areas for ozone, requiring them to amend their State Implementation Plans (SIPs) to address VOCs from existing sources via a set of controls that would also reduce methane emissions.

 Oct.
 27, 2016 EPA publishes final “Control Techniques Guidelines for the Oil and Natural Gas Industry.”
 The document provides states with moderate ozone nonattainment areas information to help them determine reasonably available control technology (RACT) for VOC emissions.
 Publishing the guidelines in effect directs these states to amend their State Implementation Plans (SIPs) to address VOCs from existing sources via a set of controls that would reduce methane emissions occurring at those sources using RACT.

 Nov.
 10, 2016 EPA issues an Information Collection Request (ICR) to operators, asking them to identify ways to control methane from existing oil and gas sources; covered facilities and processes including “onshore production, gathering and boosting, gas processing, transmission, storage, and liquefied natural gas (LNG) import/export.”
 This is the agency’s first step towards regulating existing oil and gas infrastructure for methane leaks, venting, and flaring.